dejwk/janet/doc/Manual.md

 ## Compound statements

-You can skip adjacend back-tick characters if you have a sequence of embedded Java statements;
+You can skip adjacent back-tick characters if you have a sequence of embedded Java statements;
 for example:

     native "C++" int foo() {